Return on capital

 Return on capital (ROC), or return on invested capital (ROIC), is a ratio used in finance, valuation and accounting, as a measure of the profitability and value-creating potential of companies relative to the amount of capital invested by shareholders and other debtholders.
 It indicates how effective a company is at turning capital into profits.

 The ratio is calculated by dividing the after tax operating income (NOPAT) by the average book-value of the invested capital (IC).

 Return on invested capital formula

-There are three main components of this measurement that are worth noting:
+There are three main components of this measurement: